itsawouki/itsawouki/README.md

 ## Hi, I'm Aki

-I edit video for a living and code for fun — mostly because I got tired of doing the same edit twice and coding scratches that itch differently.
+I edit video for a living and code for fun, mostly because I got tired of doing the same edit twice and coding scratches that itch differently.

 **Editing:** Premiere, After Effects, Photoshop **Coding:** Python, living in Neovim on Arch, obviously Git